-If your heart is leading you to seek a deeper relationship with God, or if you are simply curious about what Catholics believe, then the Rite of Christian Initation of Adults, or RCIA, is the place to start.
-It is the process by which the Church teaches the tenets of the faith and how to live the life of a Catholic.
+If your heart is leading you to seek a deeper relationship with God, or if you are simply curious about what Catholics believe, then Catholicism 101 is the place to start.
+It is the process by which you will learn the tenets of the faith and how to live the life of a Catholic.

 There are three sacraments of Christian initiation that will bring you into Full Communion with the Catholic Church.
 These sacraments are Baptism, the Eucharist, and Confirmation.

-The RCIA process lasts for a year, however some may choose to take another year in their discernment process.
-The final decision of readiness is ultimately made by you in discernment with your sponsor, the RCIA team, and the priest.
+The classes last for the school year, however some may choose to take another year in their discernment process.
+The final decision of readiness is ultimately made by you in discernment with your sponsor, the Catholicism 101 team, and the pastor.